54481andrew/pathogen-spillover-forecast/README.md

 The results presented in the manuscript were created with R version 4.0.0 (2020-04-24) "Arbor Day".
-Different versions of R will give slightly different results because of differences in the random number generator that is used.
+Different versions of R and packages within will yield slightly different results.
+Recently, I reran each of the scripts with a more up-to-date version:
+R version 4.1.2 (2021-11-01) "Bird Hippie".
+Output from these newer simulations are contained in directories that start with v7, while output from the original simulations are in directories that start with v6.
+The metrics, figures, etc are essentially identical.
+See below for more details on output locations of each script.

 Running the model code requires installing the following packages:

 | Functionality                | Package Names               |